Deshik7177/full-stack/README.md

 **File to Edit**: `src/app/actions.ts`

-Currently, the `submitContactForm` function logs the form data to the server console.
-To make it send an email, you will need to integrate an email service.
+The form is configured to send an email using a standard SMTP server.
+To make it work, you need to provide your email provider's credentials.

-**Example using Nodemailer with a Gmail account:**
+**Example using a custom email provider:**

-1.  **Install Nodemailer**:
+1.  **Install Nodemailer** (already done):
-    ```bash
-    npm install nodemailer
-    npm install --save-dev @types/nodemailer
-    ```

-2.  **Create a Gmail App Password**:
-    - Go to your Google Account settings.
-    - Navigate to **Security** > **2-Step Verification** and make sure it's enabled.
-    - Go to **App passwords**, create a new password for "Mail" on your computer, and copy the 16-digit password.
+    The project uses `nodemailer` to send emails.

+2.  **Find your SMTP Server Details**:
+    You'll need the SMTP host, port, username, and password for your professional email account.
+You can usually find this information in your email provider's documentation.

 3.  **Set Environment Variables**:
     - Create a `.env.local` file in the root of your project.
-    - Add your credentials:
+    - Add your credentials.
+It should look like this:
       ```
-      GMAIL_EMAIL=your-email@gmail.com
-      GMAIL_APP_PASSWORD=your-16-digit-app-password
+      SMTP_HOST=smtp.yourprovider.com
+      SMTP_PORT=587
+      SMTP_USER=your-professional-email@yourdomain.com
+      SMTP_PASSWORD=your-email-password
       ```

-4.  **Update the Server Action**:
+4.  **How it Works**:
-    - Modify `src/app/actions.ts` to use `nodemailer` to send the email.
-The updated file is already configured to do this.
+    - The server action in `src/app/actions.ts` reads these environment variables to configure `nodemailer` and send the email from your professional account.

 ## Running the Project Locally